Coherent-All-Sky-Monitor/vis-sim/README.md

     *   `casm_visibilities.npz`: Complete visibility data.

 ### 3. Test Baselines Mode
 Useful for debugging or analyzing specific baselines.
 This mode restricts calculation to the maximum North-South and East-West baselines only.
+The antenna pairs are hardcoded (see `target_pairs` in `main.py`).

 ```bash
 python main.py --compvis --test-baselines --n-channels 100